benfugate/paramountdl-dockerized/README.md

 ---

+Instructions to run without docker are at the bottom.

 Docker container that calls bash scripts to download from Paramount+ using youtube-dl, including Grandfather-Paradox's script that fixes the picture/audio lag/desync issues from Paramount+ youtube-dl downloads.